repl-electric/live-coding-space/README.md

  .||.     π=-  π=-  π=-
 ```

+A project where:
-A project where I visit a place in Berlin, live code a piece of music and then leave.
+* I visit a place in Berlin.
+* Live code a piece of music with my laptop there.
+* Publish the source code.
+* Leave.

 Written in Sonic Pi: www.sonic-pi.net